Forget complicated sides and make these Cracker Barrel baby carrots for your next family dinner.

-- Do not overcook the carrots!
-What makes glazed carrots extra amazing is their perfect crunch.
-Don’t go beyond 14 minutes, otherwise, they’ll be too soft and mushy.
+- Don’t overcook the carrots!
+They need crunch, so don’t go beyond 14 minutes, otherwise, they’ll be too soft and mushy.

-- If you accidentally overcook the carrots, don’t throw them out.
-Process them in a blender with butter and transform them into carrot mash.
+- Don’t throw away overcooked carrots.
+Process them in a blender with butter and turn them into carrot mash.

-- Instead of water, you can also boil the carrots in low-sodium chicken or vegetable broth.
+- Boil the carrots in low-sodium chicken or vegetable broth.
 This will make your carrots even more flavorful.

-- Make orange glazed carrots by adding a teaspoon of orange zest and cooking the carrots in orange juice.
-This simple addition makes the dish extra drool-worthy!
+- Make orange glazed carrots.
+Add a teaspoon of orange zest and cook the carrots in orange juice.

 What If I Don’t Have Baby Carrots?